leobudima/elogii-blog/content/saving-time-with-delivery-management-software-how-much-time-do-you-actually-save.md

 This, of course, depends on the size and complexity of your delivery fleet.

 But once you do it, you won’t have to do it again.
-Which means you’ll spend 50-60 minutes at most setting up the software to recreate your last-mile delivery operations.
+This means you’ll spend 50-60 minutes at most setting up the software to recreate your last-mile delivery operations.

 Connecting the API with your other systems may take as much (depending on your developers).